mpmeyer9/Apostle_Islands_Wave_analysis/README - Apostle Islands.md

 Records_compiler - Loads and compiles into a single data frame the data included in the "Source Data" folder, records from the different sources are related by date and time

-Waveheight vs Wind Speed - Uses the data frame created in Records_Compiler (runs this script if the data frame is not already created) to graph and compute the correlation between waveheights recorded at the study location with windspeeds recorded at a nearby weather station.
+Waveheight vs Wind Speed - Uses the data frame created in Records_Compiler (runs that script if the data frame is not already created) to graph and compute the correlation between waveheights recorded at the study location with windspeeds recorded at a nearby weather station.
 The data is divided by wind direction at the time of the wave height recorded, and correlations are created for each wind direction category.

-Waveheight vs NOAA buoy wave height - Uses the data frame created in Records_Compiler (runs this script if the data frame is not already created) to graph and compute the correlation between waveheights recorded at the study location with waveheights recorded at a NOAA buoy in western Lake Superior.
+Waveheight vs NOAA buoy wave height - Uses the data frame created in Records_Compiler (runs that script if the data frame is not already created) to graph and compute the correlation between waveheights recorded at the study location with waveheights recorded at a NOAA buoy in western Lake Superior.
 The data is divided by wind direction at the time of the wave height recorded, and correlations are created for each wind direction category.